tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### HelloRetryRequest Hijack Mitigation {#flow-hrr-hijack}

+This attack aims to exploit server HRR state management to recover information about a legitimate ClientHello using its own adversarially-controlled ClientHello.
-In this attack, the attacker sits between the client and server.
-It forwards a legitimate ClientHello with an echo (encrypted_client_hello) extension to the server, which triggers a HelloRetryRequest in return.
+To begin, the attacker intercepts and forwards a legitimate ClientHello with an "encrypted_client_hello" (echo) extension to the server, which triggers a HelloRetryRequest in return.
 Rather than forward the retry to the client, the attacker, attempts to generates its own ClientHello in response based on the contents of the first ClientHello and HelloRetryRequest exchange.

 ~~~
  Client                         Attacker                      Server